 By the 1980s, the word had become so used in pop culture that it was described not just in casual conversation, but even in print to not only living musicians of various genres and styles, but even applied retroactively to musicians like Tchaikovsky.

-The peak of the word happened in the 1990s where the underground music scenes of rock and hip hop being subjected to the word.
+The peak of the word happened in the 1990s.
+The underground music scenes of rock and hip hop being subjected to the word most often.
 Kurt Cobain described how he could understand a 17-year old’s perception of his “selling out” but also commented that perhaps when those same kids grew up, they could understand that there is more to life than living the rock and roll righteously.

 For several decades, musicians had to balance their monetary success with the perception of their authenticity.

 Nowadays, it is hard to be a full-time musician.
 Streaming has decreased sales.
 Record labels want to pick up artists who are already fully established, thus negating their effectiveness of raising musicians.
 The music world is also very (very) competitive, where others get promoted and picked up not for musical talents but for personal relationships.

 So how is a musician to navigate this changing world of music, keeping their vision, not selling out, and yet making a paycheck to be able to live and work on music full time?

 As musicians, we have power in who we choose to work with and why we work with them.
 Research companies and businesses.
 If you are receiving grants, working with a printing company, or online music distributor, research the company!
 Find out where they stand on issues.
 If they don’t have that readily available online, send them an email!
 Find out where they stand on topics that matter most to you as an artist.

 When you do find out and their ideals match up with your own, congratulations!
 You are now incapable of being a sellout!
 You are working with companies that have the same moral compass as you and in working together, you are serving your artistic vision and AT THE SAME TIME you are able to put food on the table and pay rent.